GreenfishK/DataCitation/README.md

 Data citation: https://en.wikipedia.org/wiki/Data_citation
 SPARQL algebra: https://www.w3.org/2001/sw/DataAccess/rq23/rq24-algebra.html

-The RDF data citation API aims to enable data citation for RDF stores (also called graph databases or triple stores).
+The RDF data citation API aims to enable data citation for RDF stores (also triple stores).
 It does so by implementing the data citation recommendations[1] to make datasets persistently identifiable and retrievable.
 It also makes clever use of the RDF* and SPARQL* concept[2] to timestamp data, thus version them, when a user, such as an ontology maintainer or data operator in general, performs write operations against